nextflow-io/nextflow/docs/config.rst

 ================== ================

 .. warning::
-    The use of the above ``cleanup`` option will prevent the use of the *resume* feature on subsequent executions of that pipeline run.
+    The use of the ``cleanup`` option will prevent the use of the *resume* feature on subsequent executions of that pipeline run.
-    Also, be aware that deleting all scratch files can take a lot of time especially when using shared file system or remote cloud storage.
+    Also, be aware that deleting all scratch files can take a lot of time, especially when using a shared file system or remote cloud storage.

 .. _config-profiles: